kjetil-lye/ismo_airfoil/nuwtun_solver/README.md

 	# evaluate airfoil area
 	make deform area

+## Running the code coupled with the optimizer

-The main example folder where the samples are save is
+The script `optimizer_interface.py` in the directory `airfoil_chain` acts as an interface to setup the various samples and run the solver for a set of input parameters.
+The folder where the samples are save is

 	nuwtun_solver/examples/coupled_with_solver

-which needs to be added to the python path.